 Latimer Estate Wedding Photography

-As you can image with a grand manor house location like Latimer Estate, there are so many wedding photography opportunities everywhere you look, both indoors and out.
-The hotel’s hilltop location provides the most mesmerising views and backdrops for my pictures, with the Chess valley and the glistening lakes below.
+As you can imagine with a grand manor house location like Latimer Estate, there are so many wedding photography opportunities everywhere you look, both indoors and out.
+The hotel’s hilltop location provides the most mesmerising views and backdrops for my pictures, with the Chess valley and the glistening trout lakes below, often with herons, ducks and geese.

 Latimer Estate is often referred to as ‘The Spy House’ and this place is definitely so much more than your average hotel and wedding venue, with origins dating far back to 1194.
 Edward I’s daughters once resided there and Charles I was imprisoned at the house in 1647.